infa-sasatapathy/git-start-web/README.md

-# Created and Maintain by Er.Saumik
+# Created and Maintained by Er.Saumik

 This repository is for showing how Git and GitHub work